Which Is Not A Responsibility Of The Hipaa Officer

 • Conducting Risk Assessments: Regularly assessing potential vulnerabilities in the organization's handling of PHI is crucial for identifying and mitigating risks.

-• Providing HIPAA Training to Staff: Ensuring that all employees understand their responsibilities under HIPAA through regular training sessions is paramount.
+• Providing HIPAA Training to Staff: Ensuring that all employees understand their responsibilities under HIPAA through regular training sessions is very important.

 • Investigating Privacy Breaches: When a potential breach occurs, the HIPAA Officer must investigate, assess the risk of harm, and determine whether notification is required.